julienbrg/clair/README.md

 1. IMG tag: Entering a filename or path plus filename will create an image element (`<img>`) and source the asset entered.
 For example: `logo = "logo.png"` or `logo = brand/logo.svg`.

 1. SVG inline: Entering the keyword `svginline` will source the contents of an SVG file and inline the code between the anchor element (`<a>`).
-This option has advangtages because it allows you to manipulate the SVG with styles, such as changing the color or adding a hover effect.
+This option has advantages because it allows you to manipulate the SVG with styles, such as changing the color or adding a hover effect.
 Also, it reduces http requests by one.

 To use the `svginline` option you need to paste your SVG logo code into the snippet file located at [/exampleSite/content/logo-svg/](https://github.com/jhauraw/axiom/blob/master/exampleSite/content/logo-svg/index.html).
 Be careful not to remove the YAML front matter section of the file contents.
 You can add your own CSS to the SVG tag or use SVG fills and strokes.